Formby: Geography

 The section of land between Formby and the coast is varied in vegetation, wildlife and terrain.
 This area includes pine forests (both natural and man-made), sand dunes, marram grass, deciduous woodland, seasonal ponds and lakes.
 Large areas of this land are protected by the National Trust.
 The southern boundary of the town partially follows the course of the River Alt which enters the Irish Sea just south of Formby at Hightown.

 Formby is in a temperate climate zone, with mild winters and warm summers.
 Formby's coastline faces an ongoing threat from water-based erosion, with high tides washing away yards of sand dunes.
 In an attempt to stem this, in some years discarded Christmas trees are collected and planted by rangers and volunteers to help slow this effect.

 Economy

-The main shopping area is known locally as 'The village', in which the town upholds an array of shops including a Boots, Card Factory and Savers, alongside some independent outlets.
-The majority of these shops are located along the streets of Chapel Lane and Brows Lane, which also contains a number of coffee houses, including Costa Coffee and Cafe Nero, banks, travel agents, estate agents and charity shops.
+The main shopping area is known locally as 'The Village', in which the town upholds an array of shops including some independent outlets.
+The majority of these shops are located along the streets of Chapel Lane and Brows Lane, which also contains a number of coffee houses, banks, travel agents, estate agents and charity shops.
 This tree-lined Avenue runs for about a third of a mile, with shops either side of it.
 'The village' further branches out onto Elbow Lane, Three Tuns Lane, Halsall Lane and School Lane, where more shops are located.

 There are several other smaller shopping areas around Formby and Freshfield, mostly convenience stores and specialist outlets, such as an optician and a model shop.
 Formby also has a main post office and two smaller post offices.